Iowa Cottage Food Law: Food Safety Training Requirements

 FoodSafePal’s food handler training is completely online, and you can learn and test in under two hours.

-After you pass, you can download or print your certificate and include it in your application for an HFPE license.
+After you pass, you can download or print your Iowa food handler card and certificate and include it in your application for an HFPE license.

 Summary